gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT7 (Optional) - Specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}): see {{sec-leaving}} for the eviction of a group member; see {{sec-group-rekeying-process}} for the group rekeying process.

-* OPT8 (Optional) - Specify the behavior of the handler in case of failure to retrieve a public key for the specific node: send a 4.00 (Bad Request) error response to a Joining Request (see {{ssec-join-req-processing}}).
+* OPT8 (Optional) - Specify the behavior of the handler in case of failure to retrieve an authentication credential for the specific node: send a 4.00 (Bad Request) error response to a Joining Request (see {{ssec-join-req-processing}}).

 * OPT9 (Optional) - Define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Joining Response (see {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}): the "Point-to-Point" rekeying scheme registered in {{Section 11.14 of I-D.ietf-ace-key-groupcomm}}, whose detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.